If you want to be a firefighter, you are usually required to hold a high school or equivalent diploma.

 Completing a fire academy program and/or apprenticeship is required for entry-level positions, and holding an undergraduate or graduate fire science degree or in a related field is needed to advance to specialized positions.

-So to get employed as a fireman doesn’t demand lots of education.
+So getting employed as a fireman doesn’t demand lots of education.
 To apply to a fire academy, you need to hold a high school diploma or equivalent.

 If you want to hold fireman certification, you need to pass an exam, but the regulations vary from state to state.
 Usually, a minimum number of training and education hours need to be completed, after which a certification exam needs to be passed.

 The higher level of the position that you apply to, the higher the requirements are.
 Often preparation courses for firefighter exams are offered by states.

 So though holding a high school or GED diploma plus training and education at a fire academy is required to become a firefighter, many of these professionals go on to earn an associate’s, bachelor’s, or master’s degree.

 Usually, career advancement requires the completion of a college degree.
 Firefighters can become state-certified if they take preparatory courses and pass an exam.

 If you seek certification from the U.S. National Fire Academy, you need to hold at least an associate’s or bachelor’s degree.
 This will open the doors to a rewarding career in firefighting.

 Firefighters can advance their careers (including higher salaries) if they achieve a master’s or doctoral degree in fire engineering technology, fire safety engineering, or environmental science.

-Specialized training in the fields of petroleum manufacturing or forestry may also lead to an interesting career in fighting oil or forest fires for private companies or state or federal government.
+Specialized training in the fields of petroleum manufacturing or forestry may also lead to an interesting career in fighting oil or forest fires for private companies or the state or federal government.